top of page

 AFFORDABILITY

-Paper testing strips offer a low-cost solution for water monitoring, making them ideal for widespread, community use, especially in underserved areas.
+Devices and paper testing strips offer a low-cost solution for water monitoring, making them ideal for widespread, community use, especially in underserved areas.
 Their affordability supports large-scale participation without financial barriers or strain on the grassroot organizations and communities.

 ON-SITE RESULTS

-The paper strips deliver immediate, easy-to-interpret results, allowing users to assess pollution levels directly on-site.
+Devices and paper strips deliver immediate, easy-to-interpret results, allowing users to assess pollution levels directly on-site.
 This real-time feedback empowers individuals and communities to quickly evaluate environmental conditions, monitor changes over time, and take prompt, informed action when needed.

 01 - L